+855 (0) 86 665 567

 5- For the warm welcome and smiling faces

-7- For the bird sanctuary in the Great Lake (Tonlé Sap) which is soon-to-be inscribed in the UNESCO World’s Natural Wonders, as well as for the rare and endangered-species fresh water dolphins in Kratié province (also known as the Irrawaddy dolphins)
+7- For the bird sanctuary in the Great Lake (Tonlé Sap) which is soon to be inscribed in the UNESCO World’s Natural Wonders, as well as for the rare and endangered freshwater dolphins in Kratié province (also known as the Irrawaddy dolphins)

-8- For the great photo shooting opportunities in all season and all years round
+8- For the great photo shooting opportunities in all seasons and all years round

 10- For the numerous yearly festivals (Khmer New Year in April, Royal Ploughing ceremony in May, All Souls’ Days in the pagodas in September, Water Festival with the long-tailed boat racing and salutation to the Moon in November depending on the Lunar Calendar …)